Trapp Homestead: History

 Originally, the property consisted of approximately 2.5 acre overlooking Biscayne Bay before what is now called South Bayshore Drive was built.
 When the road was first built, it was known as Rhodes Boulevard and was named for Mrs. Trapp's family, which had previously settled in the area and received a 400 acre land grant.
-Subsequently, Main Street, which was later renamed Tigertail Avenue was constructed along property's northern boundary.
+Subsequently, Main Street, which was later renamed Tigertail Avenue was constructed along the property's northern boundary.

 The Trapp family pioneered the famed "Trapp Avocado" and sold them by boat to early Miami area hotels.
 They also grew and milled coontie starch sold for local use.
 A road in Coconut Grove located just a few blocks away is named Trapp Avenue in honor of the Trapp family.
 The Trapps were significant community leaders in the area and Mr. Trapp was one of the fourteen founding members of the Biscayne Bay Yacht Club.
 Mrs. Trapp is believed to have given the first teachers' test for the local public school at the estate.
 She was also one of the first Public School Teachers in the area.
 In 1887 or 1888 a school taught by Harlan Trapp was opened in Lemon City, now a part of Miami.

 In the years that followed, numerous mansions were constructed along Rhodes Boulevard/South Bayshore Drive and the street became notable in Miami for its expensive and substantial homes located on top of the Silver Bluff overlooking Biscayne Bay.
 The Trapp family later sold off various parts of the property where numerous homes and apartments were constructed.

 In 1951, the Connelly family of Atlanta, Georgia purchased the property and used it as a part-time residence.
 It started to collapse in 1978.
 In the 1980s and 1990s, many of the other homes located on the sold off neighboring lots were demolished and all that remained were the four decaying structures on the central portion of the property, with the main building holding up best, though poorly.

 Between 1994 and 1996, the Connellys purchased the remaining parcels on each side of the central parcel and had the site officially entered into the National Register of Historic Places.
 Meanwhile, the property continued to decline and several buildings became uninhabitable.
 The estate became well known with community activists who feared that the buildings would collapse and that a developer would purchase the property for highrise development.

 In 2005, the already-weakened roof of the main house suffered serious damage in Hurricane Katrina and Hurricane Wilma, while other buildings on the site suffered more serious damage and it was determined that the secondary buildings could not be saved from demolition.